Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 export ALLUXIO_USER_DEBUG_JAVA_OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=6609"
 ```

-If you want to debug shell command, you can add the `-debug` flag to start a debug server with the JVM debug
+If you want to debug shell commands, you can add the `-debug` flag to start a debug server with the JVM debug
 parameters `ALLUXIO_USER_DEBUG_JAVA_OPTS`, such as `alluxio fs -debug ls /`.

 `suspend = y/n` will decide whether the JVM process wait until the debugger connects.
 If you want to debug with the
 shell command, set the `suspend = y`.
 Otherwise, you can set `suspend = n` to avoid unnecessary waiting time.

-After start the master or worker, use Eclipse, IntelliJ IDEA, or another java IDE.
+After starting the master or worker, use Eclipse, IntelliJ IDEA, or another java IDE.
 Create a new java remote configuration,
 set the debug server's host and port, and start the debug session.
 If you set a breakpoint which can be reached, the IDE
 will enter debug mode and you can inspect the current context's variables, call stack, thread list, and expression
 evaluation.